 I think the coolest thing about whey protein powder is that it’s higher in quality than any other protein source.
 Compared to every other protein source, whey protein is the best absorbed and digested by your body…perfect for building new tissue, bone, and muscle.
 If you’re curious about numbers and ratings (the biological value) of specific types of proteins check out http://www.bodybuildingpro.com/proteinrating.html.

 Different types of protein for different purposes

 The two major types of protein powders you’ll see marketed are whey and casein, or some blend of the two.
 Put simply: whey is fast digesting/absorbing, casein is slow digesting/absorbing.
 Whey is the way to go right after a crazy intense workout as a way of shuttling protein to your hungry muscles as fast as possible.
 Casein is ideal as a snack or before bed–casein clumps up in your stomach and provides a slow release of amino acids over a couple of hours.
 That slow release of amino acids is ridiculously powerful at suppressing appetite and keeping your muscles nourished for hours at a time.

-With all of that said there are two really important things to remember about protein:
+With all of that said there’s one important thing to remember about protein:

 I use and love Optimum Nutrition’s Whey Protein.
 It’s high-quality, low on carbs/fat/sugar, inexpensive, has no artificial flavors, and has very few additives…it’s pretty much as natural as you’re gonna get when it comes to protein powder.
-It tastes really good too.
-Cytosport’s 100% Whey is also another great option.
-Happy protein-ing and packing on muscle soooooooooo much more easily than you ever knew you could!
+Happy protein-ing and packing on muscle soooooooooo much more easily than you ever knew you could.